magi8101/aria/training_samples/README.md

 # Aria Training Samples

-**10 production-quality Aria programs for training Nikola AGI**
+**13 production-quality Aria programs for training Nikola AGI**

-All samples compile cleanly with `ariac` v0.0.6.
+All samples compile cleanly with `ariac` v0.0.6 and execute successfully with `lli`.

 ## Samples